 Ms. Kim has often been featured in interviews and live on-air performances, including WWFM, WRTI, Jersey Arts, and SBS broadcast in South Korea.
 Further accomplishments include awards from prestigious competitions: the Liederkranz Foundation Competition, the Sembrich Voice Scholarship Competition (sponsored by Kosciuszko Foundation), the Merola Young Artist Program, the Annapolis Opera Company Vocal Competition, the James Parkinson Opera Foundation Competition, the Paul Robeson Vocal Competition, the Anna Moffo Memorial Soprano Competition, and the Goethe Institute German Lieder Competition.

-A native of Busan, South Korea, Sungji Kim’s academic achievements include: Doctoral of Musical Arts degree, Rutgers University (on full scholarship); Professional Studies Diploma, Manhattan School of Music (as the recipient of the President’s Scholarship); Master’s Degree, Curtis Institute of Music (on full scholarship); and Bachelor’s Degree (cum laude), Seoul National University (merit scholarship).
+A native of Busan, South Korea, Sungji Kim’s academic achievements include: Doctoral of Musical Arts degree, Rutgers University (as the recipient of the Victoria J. Mastrobuono Memorial Opera Fund); Professional Studies Diploma, Manhattan School of Music (as the recipient of the President’s Scholarship); Master’s Degree, Curtis Institute of Music (on full scholarship); and Bachelor’s Degree (cum laude), Seoul National University (merit scholarship).

-Currently Ms. Kim is a faculty member at Ocean County College, New Jersey.
+Currently, Ms. Kim is a faculty member at Ocean County College and Rowan College, New Jersey.